nicholassaylor/Artist-Word-Cloud/README.md

      * Typing `python.exe artistwordcloud/artistwordcloud.py` in a terminal opened in the project folder or opening the file directly in Python will run the command line interface
      * Artists may be specified through the CLI using the following format:
      `python.exe artistwordcloud/artistwordcloud.py ["ARTIST_NAME" ... ]`
-     * Output will be in the form of a file named `<artist-name>.png` in a folder named `OutputClouds` where the code was run
+     * Output will be in the form of a file named `<artist-name>.png` in the folder the program was run
    * **Graphical Interface Version**
      * Typing `python.exe artistwordcloud/gui.py` in a terminal opened in the project folder or opening the file directly in Python will run the graphical interface to interact with
      * Specifying artists through the command line is not supported